i-lazarev/express-middleware-2/README.md

 * Add a GET route /admin
     * send an HTML message `<h1>Welcome to Admin page</h1>`

-* Add a middleware which checks for a field "username" on the request
+* Add a middleware to the route /admin
+    * It checks for a param "username" on the query string
-    * Check if the user has the role "admin"
+    * Check if the user with this name has the role "Admin"
+    * if username not given or user is not admin:
-    => if not: redirect him to homepage "/"
+        * redirect him to homepage "/"